avniproject/avni-website/src/pages/blog/2021-update.md

 ![](/img/2021-update/avni-in-covid-mpn.png)

-Watch this webinar conducted where different organisations share about this <a href="https://www.youtube.com/watch?v=kHagSqKyZxQ&list=PLEy8ff0CKDBma3KoU5fmCJ5Te9zsiuG2a&index=8" target="_blank" rel="noopener noreferrer">Webinar: Avni During Covid</a>
+Watch this webinar conducted where different organisations share about this 🗨️🗨 <a href="https://www.youtube.com/watch?v=kHagSqKyZxQ&list=PLEy8ff0CKDBma3KoU5fmCJ5Te9zsiuG2a&index=8" target="_blank" rel="noopener noreferrer">Webinar: Avni During Covid</a>

 ### Scale ups by existing Users
-In 2021, multiple organisations decided to scale up their projects and Avni played an important role in helping them do so. <a href="https://avniproject.org/case-studies/dam-and-water-bodies-desilting-work-monitoring-1" target="_blank" rel="noopener noreferrer">Rejuvenating Water Bodies</a> driven by Caring friends, ATE Chandra Foundation and IIT IIT was scaled up in 3 states of Maharashtra, Rajasthan and Karnataka.
+In 2021, multiple organisations decided to scale up their projects and Avni played an important role in helping them do so. <a href="https://avniproject.org/case-studies/dam-and-water-bodies-desilting-work-monitoring-1" target="_blank" rel="noopener noreferrer">Rejuvenating Water Bodies</a> driven by Caring friends, ATE Chandra Foundation and IIT-IIT was scaled up in 3 states of Maharashtra, Rajasthan and Karnataka.
 Volunteers and members from 13+ NGOs used Avni to record daily desilting work and distribution of silt to farmers.
 In 2022 the project plans to further scale up covering newer states.

-Jan Swasthya Sahyog scaled up the <a href="https://avniproject.org/case-studies/avni-for-sickle-cell-disease-screening-and-treatment" target="_blank" rel="noopener noreferrer">Sickle cell screening project</a> to another district in Madhya Pradesh. <a href="https://avniproject.org/case-studies/use-of-avni-in-jnpct-malnutrition-project-case-study" target="_blank" rel="noopener noreferrer">JNPCT</a> app was earlier used by supervisors and is now rolled out to Arogya Saheli, their frontline ASHA like workers.
+Jan Swasthya Sahyog scaled up the <a href="https://avniproject.org/case-studies/avni-for-sickle-cell-disease-screening-and-treatment" target="_blank" rel="noopener noreferrer">Sickle cell screening project</a> to another district in Madhya Pradesh.

+<a href="https://avniproject.org/case-studies/use-of-avni-in-jnpct-malnutrition-project-case-study" target="_blank" rel="noopener noreferrer">JNPCT</a> app was earlier used by supervisors and is now rolled out to Arogya Saheli, their frontline ASHA like workers.

 ### Avni for Offline Stock Management
 <a href="http://www.swasthyaswaraj.org/" target="_blank" rel="noopener noreferrer">Swasthya Swaraj</a> works in rural Odisha running community health centres in 3 remote locations.
 It gets difficult to manage the drug stock using paper based registers.
 Missing out on returning expiring drugs and ensuring stock is replenished at right levels is challenging.
 An offline digital system was desired.
 We built a new android application using the Avni platform to help solve the problem.
 The pilot is successfully completed and it is all set to go live with the new year.